-- The Grand Duchy Regulation of 6 November 2009 concerning the approval of the railway infrastructure management contract and the agreement relative to the management of buildings depending on the railway infrastructure signed on 7 May 2009 between the State and the Société Nationale des Chemins de Fer Luxembourgeois. - The Grand Duchy Regulation of 16 August 2010, concerning a) the transposition into national law of the European Parliament and Council directive 2007/59/EC of 23 October 2007 on the certification of train drivers operating locomotives and trains on the railway system in the Community and b) the creation of a regulatory framework concerning the certification of train drivers operating locomotives and trains on the National Rail Network amended by the Grand Ducal Regulation of December 14th, 2015 - The Grand Duchy Regulation of 31 May 2015 concerning legitimation cards or letters of certain employees and external experts of the Administration des chemins de fer. - The Grand Duchy Regulation of 21 September 2011 defining the terms of issue, use and withdrawal of legitimization cards to the employees appointed as investigation officer at the technical investigation Administration, to external investigation officers working for the technical investigation Administration and to experts working in the framework of inquiries relative to serious accidents and incidents in the field of civil aviation, maritime transports and railways. - The Grand Duchy Decree of 05 April 2017 publishing the Regulations concerning the International Carriage of Dangerous Goods by Rail (RID), appendix C to the Convention concerning International Carriage by Rail (COTIF) signed at Vilnius on 3 June 1999 and approved by the law of 15 June 2006 including modification in effect on 1 January 2017
+- The Grand Duchy Regulation of 7 November 2008 concerning complementary specifications relative to accidents and incidents occurring in the railways field. - The Grand Duchy Regulation of 6 November 2009 concerning the approval of the railway infrastructure management contract and the agreement relative to the management of buildings depending on the railway infrastructure signed on 7 May 2009 between the State and the Société Nationale des Chemins de Fer Luxembourgeois.

+- The Grand Duchy Regulation of 31 May 2015 concerning legitimation cards or letters of certain employees and external experts of the Administration des chemins de fer. - The Grand Duchy Regulation of 21 September 2011 defining the terms of issue, use and withdrawal of legitimization cards to the employees appointed as investigation officer at the technical investigation Administration, to external investigation officers working for the technical investigation Administration and to experts working in the framework of inquiries relative to serious accidents and incidents in the field of civil aviation, maritime transports and railways. - The Grand Duchy Decree of 05 April 2017 publishing the Regulations concerning the International Carriage of Dangerous Goods by Rail (RID), appendix C to the Convention concerning International Carriage by Rail (COTIF) signed at Vilnius on 3 June 1999 and approved by the law of 15 June 2006 including modification in effect on 1 January 2017 - Infrastructure manager regulation N°219 concerning the rolling stock's admission on the Luxembourgian railway network